sassoftware/viya4-iac-aws/docs/CONFIG-VARS.md

 }
 ```

+**Note:** supplying two or more subnets into the `private` list will deploy the node pools in a multi-az configuration, which the [SAS Platform Operations documentation](https://documentation.sas.com/?cdcId=itopscdc&cdcVersion=default&docsetId=itopssr&docsetTarget=n098rczq46ffjfn1xbgfzahytnmx.htm#p0vx68bmb3fs88n12d73wwxpsnhu) does not recommend

 ### Use Existing
 If desired, you can deploy into an existing VPC, subnet and NAT gateway, and Security Group.